// fundamentals

 SCS Curve Number Generator (web app)

-Open-source Python web app built around the standard NRCS Curve Number methodology and the USACE HEC-HMS guidance for spatial CN assignment.
+A local, open-source SCS Curve Number toolkit built around the NRCS methodology and USACE HEC-HMS guidance for spatial CN assignment.
 Drop in your soil and land-use layers, choose a lookup table, and the app handles CRS alignment, dual-group resolution, the spatial overlay, raster export, and zonal statistics.
-The whole thing runs locally; nothing is uploaded to a remote service.
+Everything runs on your own machine, in your browser; nothing is uploaded.

 View on GitHub